m3tac0de/home-assistant-sofabaton-x1s/docs/networking.md

 If discovery works but the integration never shows the hub as connected, the TCP connect-back from the hub to Home Assistant is usually being blocked.

 ## Segment 2 – Integration ↔ Official app (proxy)

-The integration advertises a virtual `_x1hub._udp.local.` instance so the official app can talk to the proxy instead of the physical hub.

 ### Discovery (app side)
 Two discovery mechanisms run in parallel: